-The production ArrayLiteral: [ElementList, $Elision{opt}$] is evaluated as follows:
+The production ArrayLiteral: [ ElementList , Elisionopt ] is evaluated as follows:

-- 1. Let array be the result of evaluating ElementList. - 2.
-Let pad be the result of evaluating Elision; if not present, use the numeric value zero. - 3.
+- 2. Let array be the result of evaluating ElementList. - 3.
+Let pad be the result of evaluating Elision; if not present, use the numeric value zero. - 4.
 Let len be the result of calling the [[Get]] internal method of array with argument "length". - 5.
+Call the [[Put]] internal method of array with arguments "length", ToUint32(pad+len), and false. - 6.
 Return array.

-The production ElementList: Elision{opt} AssignmentExpression is evaluated as follows:
+The production ElementList : Elisionopt AssignmentExpression is evaluated as follows:

 - 1. Let array be the result of creating a new object as if by the expression new Array() where Array is the standard built-in constructor with that name. - 2.
 Let firstIndex be the result of evaluating Elision; if not present, use the numeric value zero. - 3.
 Let initResult be the result of evaluating AssignmentExpression. - 4.
-Let initValue be GetValue(initResult). - 5.
-Call the [[DefineOwnProperty]] internal method of array with arguments ToString(firstIndex), the Property Descriptor { [[Value]]: initValue, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: true}, and false. - 6.
+Let initValue be GetValue(initResult). - Call the [[DefineOwnProperty]] internal method of array with arguments ToString(firstIndex), the Property Descriptor { [[Value]]: initValue, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: true}, and false. - 6.
 Return array.

-The production ElementList: ElementList, Elision{opt} AssignmentExpression is evaluated as follows:
+The production ElementList : ElementList , Elisionopt AssignmentExpression is evaluated as follows: